 With the 57th edition of the Venice Art Biennale now open to the public, managing editor Olivia Mull selects some of the best designed exhibitions, spatial installations, and pavilion takeovers.The Biennale opened May 13th and closes November 27, 2017.
 Wheelchair accessible, small animals allowed and free stroller rentals are available.
 Guided tours are given in several languages.

-Every May in Madison, Wisconsin, the city holds an open gallery night.
+Madison, Wisconsin, the city holds an open gallery night.
 This spring was one of the last gallery nights of the Winnebago studios due to the demolition of the building in 2018.
 None-the-less,the artists continue to paint and produce portrait paintings in the classical tradition as well as watercolors and drawings.
 Other studios in the Winnebago building include photography, welding, sculpture, and printing.
 This is creative mix of artists from the Madison area.

 Portraits by Philip Salamone for the Dane Arts Gallery Show